 Planning a visit to Vatican City and wondering how to organize your day?
+This is one day in Vatican City itinerary you need!

-This one day Vatican City itinerary has you covered.
 In 24 hours, this Vatican guide takes you to the top must visit attractions in Vatican City: the Vatican Museums, St. Peter’s Square, St. Peter’s Basilica, and Castle Sant’Angelo.

 statue of St. Peter in front of St. Peter’s Basilica

 You’ll find useful tips for visiting each Vatican attraction, a description of what to see at each attraction, and a primer on how to budget your time.
 I also give you suggestions for where to eat for lunch and dinner.

 Be forewarned, it’s difficult to spend an entire day in Vatican City without burnout or a dose of museum fatigue.
 The papacy is over 2,000 years old.
 Its haul of fine art masterpieces is staggering.

 Plus, you’re visiting an entire country, however tiny.
 Ideally, you would break up your Vatican visit into two half days.